Lane filtering is a big issue for many motorcyclists, and increasingly important when it comes to improving road safety and traffic congestion.

 Fortunately, there are some aspects of lane filtering legislation that are pretty consistent across Australia.

-With the exception of the NT and WA, lane filtering is permitted across the rest of Australia, if safe to do so, in situations where a motorcycle is travelling between:
+With the exception of WA, lane filtering is permitted across the rest of Australia, if safe to do so, in situations where a motorcycle is travelling between: